mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ## Introduction

-*C/C++* is used widely for high-performance computing.
+*C++* is used widely for high-performance computing.
 Mastering pointers is an important step in writing efficient code.
 In this post, I  mention the most useful characteristics of raw pointers with examples.

 Here I focus only on raw pointers and assume the code we are working with doesn't allow smart pointers ([unique](https://iamsorush.com/posts/unique-pointers-cpp/), [shared](https://iamsorush.com/posts/shared-pointer-cpp/) and weak pointers).